rasbt/pattern_classification/resources/data_glossary.md

 #### Objective function
 [[back to top](#table-of-contents)]

-A function that is to be optimized depending on a particular task or problem, for example, an objective function in pattern classification tasks could be to minimize the error rate of a classifier.
+A function that is to be optimized (minimizing or maximizing a numerical value depending on a particular task or problem), for example, an objective function in pattern classification tasks could be to minimize the error rate of a classifier.

 <br>
 <br>